bubroz/clipscribe/docs/GETTING_STARTED.md

-# Getting Started with ClipScribe
+# Getting Started with ARGOS

-ClipScribe is an AI-powered tool that transcribes videos from 1800+ platforms including YouTube, Twitter, TikTok, and more.
+ARGOS (formerly ClipScribe) is an AI-powered video intelligence tool that analyzes videos from 1800+ platforms including YouTube, Twitter, TikTok, and more.
 This guide will get you up and running in 5 minutes.

 ## Prerequisites

 You'll need:
-- Python 3.11, 3.12, or 3.13 installed
+- Python 3.12+ installed (3.13 supported)
 - Poetry package manager ([Install instructions](https://python-poetry.org/docs/#installation))
 - A Google API key for Gemini ([Get one free](https://makersuite.google.com/app/apikey))
 - ffmpeg installed (`brew install ffmpeg` on macOS)

 ## Quick Installation

-### 1. Install ClipScribe
+### 1. Install ARGOS

 ```bash
 # Clone the repository